Michael-Holmes-SDE/BingoDeckCreator/doc/Plan.md

 **Finally, you can write code!**

 Deliver:
+	CREATE A NEW UML DIAGRAM FOR THIS PHASE
 *   [ ] More or less working code.
 *   [ ] Note any relevant and interesting events that happened while you wrote the code.
     *   e.g. things you learned, things that didn't go according to plan